ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/about.md

 > We would be remiss if we didn't call out what are probably some obvious influences; in particular **Next.js**, **SvelteKit**, and of course, **Gatsby**.
 We are in debt to amazing tools like **Rollup**, **parse5**, and **acorn**. 🙇
 >
-> The JavaScript ecosystem is great, and we're very happy to be a part of it. 💚
+> The JavaScript ecosystem is amazing, and we're very happy to be a part of it. 💚

 ## Goals